sketchplugins/plugin-directory/README.md

 - [Artboard History](https://github.com/jan-patrick/sketch_artboard-history), by Jan Schneider: A Sketch plugin to switch faster between your latest artboards.
 - [Artboard Manager](https://github.com/bomberstudios/artboard-manager#readme), by Ale Muñoz: Because moving artboards manually is *so* 2016.
 - [Artboard Multi Scale](https://github.com/weibeld/artboard-multi-scale), by Daniel Weibel: Scale an Artboard to multiple dimensions at once.
-- [Artboard Presets for Social Media Images](https://github.com/herrhelms/social-artboards-sketch), by herrhelms: This is a Plugin for Sketch App that adds artboard presets for the most common image dimensions of different social media platforms.
 - [Artboard Tools](https://github.com/frankko/artboard-tools), by Frank Kolodziej: Sketch.app plugins for arranging artboards and navigating between artboards.
 - [Artboard Tricks](https://github.com/romannurik/sketch-artboardtricks), by Roman Nurik: Artboard Tricks plugin for Sketch
 - [Atlassian Vendor Sketch Plugin](https://github.com/atlassian/sketch-plugin), by Atlassian Design: Design your next Atlassian app with our component libraries and suite of Sketch tools 💎